bgeesaman/kube-env-stealer/README.md

 ## References

-Coincidentally, this "exploit" was being worked on /the same week/ as [https://www.4armed.com/blog/hacking-kubelet-on-gke/](https://www.4armed.com/blog/hacking-kubelet-on-gke/) wrote this great write-up (right before KubeCon 2018 NA), but I didn't want to release it immediately to allow for better GKE defaults/options to be available.
+Coincidentally, this "exploit" script was being worked on /the same week/ as [https://www.4armed.com/blog/hacking-kubelet-on-gke/](https://www.4armed.com/blog/hacking-kubelet-on-gke/) wrote this great write-up (right before KubeCon 2018 NA) unbeknownst to me.
+That said, I didn't want to release it immediately to allow for better GKE defaults/options to be available.
 Now that Workload Identity is available and deprecates/incorporates the Metadata Concealment Proxy and several months have passed, the prevention mechanisms are readily available.

+To see the more about real-world attacks that leveraged the metadata to escalate privileges inside a GKE cluster, watch [Shopify’s $25k Bug Report, and the Cluster Takeover That Didn’t Happen - Greg Castle and Shane Lawrence](https://www.youtube.com/watch?v=2XCm7vveU5A).